jaspector

 Any owner, authorized agent, or contractor who desires to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing system regulated by the construction codes, must first obtain the required permit.

-Typical processing time is Generally about 2 weeks for review, with up to 30 days allowed..
+Building permit processing times in Statesboro, GA typically run Generally about 2 weeks for review, with up to 30 days allowed..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Statesboro, GA.
 The following work is generally exempt: Portable heating appliances; Portable ventilation equipment; Portable cooling units; Steam, hot-water, or chilled-water piping within heating or cooling equipment regulated by the construction codes; Replacements of parts that do not alter approval or make the equipment unsafe; Portable evaporative coolers; Self-contained refrigeration systems containing 10 pounds or less of refrigerant and actuated by motors of 1 horsepower or less; Ordinary minor repairs approved by the Building Official, so long as they do not violate the construction codes.
+When in doubt, confirm with the local building department before starting work.